hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

             - `yiisoft/yii2-swiftmail` &mdash; plugin required for basic project to work;
             - `yiisoft/yii2` &mdash; framework.

-Hope I didn't said anything new for you and everybody split their projects more or less in similar way.
+I hope I have not covered or said anything new to you and that everybody can split their projects more or less in a similar way.
-Or at least everybody understand that it is the way the code should be split into hierarchy of reusable packages.
+Or at least everybody understands the way the code is split into a hierarchy of reusable packages.
-If not then you should consider it definetely.
-Don't put all your code in a single package copied over and over again.
+If not then you should consider this carefully.
+Don't put all your code into a single package copied over and over again.
 DRY!
-But I doubt you use "root".
-Now I'll try to argue its benefits to keep you code DRY.
+But I doubt you will use "root".
+Now I'll try to argue its benefits to keep your code DRY.
-It splits reusable code from installation specific code.
+It separates reusable code from installation specific code.

 ## *"Root"*

-It's enough to put in the "root" just a couple of files tuned for this specific installation of project.
+It's adequate to put in the "root" just a couple of files fine tuned for the specific installation of this project.
 It is possible and preferable to succeed with just three files:

 - `.env` &mdash; environment variables, e.g.`ENV=prod`;